macfeaster/bankwebapp/README.md

 ### MySQL 5.7 or later

 See [yet another insignificant programming notes](https://www.ntu.edu.sg/home/ehchua/programming/sql/MySQL_HowTo.html#zz-3.1) for installation instructions.
-A default MySQL server account with the username `root` will be created and you will be prompted to create a password.
+A default MySQL server accounts with the username `root` will be created and you will be prompted to create a password.

 *Do not forget* your password!